GreatBahram/washington-machine-learning-specialization/02-Regression/week02/notes.md

-Updating all coefficients all together (at once) can be problematic (computationally), so we are looking to update them feature-by-feature.
+Updating coefficients **all together** (at once) can be problematic (computationally), so we are looking to update them feature-by-feature.
 We are going to solve the RSS formula for $j$ feature and then use that for inside the gradient descent algorithm.

 <img src="assets/multiple-regression-12.png" style="zoom:50%"/>